reece-lance/eportfolio/Deciphering_Big_Data/Individual_Work/data_cleaning/README.md

-# Data Cleaning Task - Unit 4
+# Data Cleaning Task

 ## Task Description

-This is a task focused on cleaning and processing a [Unicef dataset](./data/unit-4/mn.csv) with 9,008 rows and 159 columns.
+This is a task focused on cleaning and processing a [Unicef dataset](./data/mn.csv) with 9,008 rows and 159 columns.
 The aim of this task was to apply a variety of data cleaning techniques to prepare the dataset for further analysis and store the cleaned data in a SQLite database.
 The key steps included header replacement, handling column mismatches, removing duplicates, dealing with missing values, normalising numeric data, and ensuring the dataset was formatted for SQLite compatibility.

 ## Learning Objectives